And Then I Got Busy

 Don’t create content just to post something new.
 Find something new to say and then create the content.
 Then let someone else read it and tell you what the fundamental purpose of the piece is.
 If it’s not clear and helpful, keep editing.
 Don’t put it out there until it’s ready.

-Writing copy for a business website is intimidating.
-When that business is you, even more so.
-Especially if you’re a writer.
-(I know – irony again).
+Writing copy for a business website is never easy.
 We all tend to think that our web copy is supposed to be about us.
 Our experience; our product; our qualifications; our process.
-But that’s not true.
+Me.
+Me.
+Me.
+Me.
+Me.
+When did that ever work for you in a conversation?
+And what is web copy?
+It’s a conversation.

 Which is why this line: (about me)